 If you know that you’ll be buying a vehicle from a dealership, consider shopping at a Bank of America authorized dealer.
 Your loan approval will include an approval code.
 Any authorized dealer will be able to use this code to quickly retrieve your loan details for a streamlined buying experience.

 Bank of America doesn’t offer a loan pre-approval process, so when you apply for a loan, the bank will perform a hard inquiry into your credit.
 This may also mean that your credit score could lose a few points because of that inquiry.

 One of the best features of Bank of America auto loans is that if you pay your loan off early, you won’t pay a prepayment penalty.
 With this option, if you find ways to pay more than your monthly minimum payments, you could pay your loan off early and save on interest payments.
 Other lenders might penalize you for early repayment, but with Bank of America, you’ll just save money without any extra fees.

 With the option to repay your loan early without any penalty, you can agree to a loan term with monthly payments that you can comfortably afford.
 Then, focus on putting extra money toward your payments when you’re able.
 Paying your loan off a few months or even a year early can mean significant savings and is a nice perk to Bank of America auto loans.

 Bank of America loans offer many benefits, including no early repayment fees and the ability to get approved in just 60 seconds.
 A Bank of America auto loan may be best for you if:

-- You’re ready to buy a car and don’t mind a hard inquiry into your credit
+- You’re ready to buy a car and don’t mind a hard inquiry

 - You’ll be buying a vehicle from a franchise dealership